|My herb garden!|

 2 garlic cloves, finely chopped

-2 tbsp chopped green herbs of your choice - tarragon, parsley, marjoram, thyme, sage etc (nothing too woody though)
+2 tbsp chopped green herbs of your choice - tarragon, parsley, marjoram, sage etc (nothing too woody though)

 grated zest of a lemon